pizofreude/tg-bot-father/README.md

 If you are still having trouble finding your bot in the group, you can try removing it from the group and adding it again, or contact Telegram support for further assistance.

+### Python Script Runtime Error

+This commonly occured when running the python command in different directory as intended where the actual python scripts and its external dependencies are stored.

+The error message suggests that Python is unable to locate the haqq_testnet.py file in the given directory: C:\Users\UserName\OneDrive\desktop\My_Projects\Open_Source_Contribution\tg-bot-father.

+Make sure that the file is saved in the specified directory, and that the file name is correctly spelled.
+You can also try navigating to the directory using the command prompt and running the Python script from there to ensure that the file path is correct.

+Additionally, ensure that the external files BOT_TOKEN, GROUP_CHAT_ID, and MESSAGE_TEXT are present in the same directory as haqq_testnet.py and are named exactly as specified in the code.

+After all these have been taken care off, execute `python haqq_testnet.py` again in the terminal and everything should run as expected.

 ## First Time Using Bot to Send Message in TG Group

 To send a message to a Telegram group using your bot's username, you can use the following steps: